mackah666/gradle.essentials/readme.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

+This is the first commit to branch 1.0.1

 ### Useful commands

 What things you need to install the software and how to install them